TheArjunAgarwal/sem3-notes/agth.typ

 At any point, say $t$ if $(x_t, y_t)$ have all the labels, output it as a NE.

-#note[
-Note, the constraints look something like
-]

 #claim[
   For any $i != j$, $(x_i, y_i) != (x_j, y_j)$
 ]